adityaathalye/clojure-by-example/README.md

 ## IntelliJ + Cursive IDE

 We support IntelliJ + Cursive IDE in the classroom for this workshop.
 We suggest you use this setup, unless of course, you have already configured your favourite editor for Clojure development.
-Avoid [bikeshedding](http://catb.org/jargon/html/B/bikeshedding.html) editors.
+We've listed alternate starter kits below (VSCode, Vim, Emacs, Atom), *but* please avoid [bikeshedding](http://catb.org/jargon/html/B/bikeshedding.html) editors.
 Just complete the workshop first!

   - Download and Install [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/)
   - Install and configure the Cursive plugin for IntelliJ by following the [official Cursive user guide](https://cursive-ide.com/userguide/).